What we know about the fatal ICE shooting in Minneapolis

 That agent then moves to the side of the car, although it's unclear if he was hit or not, and fires two more shots as the car continues moving forward.

-The videos show the car driving off a few dozen feet before crashing into another car further down the street.
+The videos show the SUV driving off a bit further before crashing into another car down the street.

-Multiple witnesses reaffirmed what was seen in the video, telling CBS Minnesota that whistles sounded to alert neighbors of ICE's presence at about 9:30 a.m.
+Multiple witnesses reaffirmed what was seen in the videos and told CBS Minnesota that whistles had sounded to alert neighbors of ICE's presence at about 9:30 a.m.

 Minneapolis Police Chief Brian O'Hara said the FBI and the Minnesota Bureau of Criminal Apprehension are jointly investigating the shooting.